Michael Colvin: Early life and career

 Michael Colvin was born in London to Captain Ivan Beale Colvin and Joy Arbuthnot.
 He had a brother, Alistair Colvin, four years his junior.
 He was privately educated, firstly at West Downs School in Winchester, and then at Eton College.
 He then attended the Royal Military Academy at Sandhurst.
 Joining the Grenadier Guards at 18, he served in Berlin, Suez and Cyprus, and became a captain.

 Active in local government at first, he was an elected member of the Tangley parish council, Andover rural district council and Hampshire County Council.
 He had left Hampshire local government by the mid-1970s.

 Parliamentary career

 Policy positions

 He won his first parliamentary seat in 1979 in the Bristol North West constituency.
 He was considered to be one of the "wets", and thus under Margaret Thatcher likely to remain a backbencher.

 Colvin showed political ambivalence; he urged the creation of a new centre party, but also called for the privatisation of the NHS.
 In 1983, he moved to the newly created seat of Romsey and Waterside, near Southampton.
 Opposed to bans on fox hunting, Colvin was the chairman of the Council for Country Sports from 1988.
-Colvin rejected gun control; he was a leading figure of the "gun lobby" following the Hungerford and Dunblane massacres of the 1990s.
+Colvin rejected gun control; he was a leading figure of the "gun lobby" following the Hungerford and Dunblane massacres.
 In 1989 he sponsored a private member's bill which became the Computer Misuse Act 1990.